zephyrproject-rtos/zephyr/doc/develop/flash_debug/probes.rst

    be done by installing :ref:`linkserver-debug-host-tools`.

 #.
 Put the LPC-Link2 microcontroller into DFU boot mode by attaching the DFU
-   jumper, then then connecting to the USB debug port on the board.
+   jumper, then connecting to the USB debug port on the board.
 This jumper is connected to ``P2_6`` on the LPC4322 SOC.

 #.
 Run the ``program_CMSIS`` script, found in the installed LPCScrypt ``scripts``